christyharagan/ml-nordicjs-competition/README.md

 How to submit an entry
 --

-To submit an entry to our coding competition, you will need to upload your code to GitHub and provide us with the url.
+To submit an entry to our coding competition, you will need to upload your code to GitHub and provide us with the url and a description of what you've written.
 Deadline for submission is 3pm on Friday.
 We will be announcing the winners at 5pm.
 At stake is a Lego Mindstorms kits.
 Any other questions, feel free to ask us questions.

+Essentially, we're looking for cool ideas.
+It could be an application, a library, or an improvement to one of our libraries.
+But importantly: *We will be judging based on the MarkLogic aspects of your idea*.
+If you come up with an amazing idea that could be implemented on any technology, we won't rate it highly!

+We don't expect you to write a full blown working codebase, but there will definitely be bonus points for working code.
+However, even psuedo code would be an appropriate submission.
+Just make it clear in your readme.md description what your idea is, and where we should be focusing our attention in the code base.

+This project you'll check out is a full application, but you are free to throw the client tier if you're looking to build a server-side library

 Information
 --